t1/pdap/README.md

 If you have a dependency that is not allowed, it will report it as a compilation error;
 and if you have allowed a dependency that is not used, it will report it as a warning.

+You can add `@DependsOn` annotations on super packages as well;
+they will be merged with sub package annotations.
+This allows you to declare generally allowed dependencies only once.

-Note that packages without a `@DependsOn` annotation won't be checked at all, which allows for a step-by-step introduction of dependency checking (and you *will* find violations ;)
+Note that packages without a `@DependsOn` annotation won't be checked at all, which allows for a step-by-step introduction of dependency checking (and you *will* find violations ;) A missing annotation on a leaf package will be reported as a warning.

 # Eclipse